 NATIONAL DRINKING STRAW DAY

-It is believed the very first drinking straws were used by the Sumerians for drinking beer.
+It is believed the Sumerians used the very first drinking straws for drinking beer.
 Archeologists speculate they used the straws to avoid the solid byproducts of fermentation that would have sunk to the bottom.
 The oldest drinking straw known to be in existence was found in a Sumerian tomb dated 3,000 B.C.E.
 This found straw was a gold tube inlaid with a precious blue stone.

 The Argentines used a similar metallic device called a bombilla.
 Used for hundreds of years, the bombilla acted as both a straw and a sieve.